ParkerHutch/rocket-simulator/README.md

 - [util](src/util/): Code for objects that are useful in many areas of the simulator, like a [2D vector](src/util/Vector2D.java) container.

 # Features
+## Graphics and Physics
+All of the graphical effects, including the rocket engine's particle effects, the rocket's shape, and the world in the background, were developed using basic shapes in the JavaFX library.
+Physics effects, such as velocity and acceleration due to gravity, were also personally programmed.
 ## Automatic Rocket Landing
 The rocket can land itself, using some pre-programmed kinematics logic in [ManeuverCalculator.java](src/rocket/ManeuverCalculator.java).
 See the gif above for a demonstration.
 ## Interactive Rocket Landing